 This bistro is open for brunch and dinner.
 Stop here for comforting, filling food before or after a day of outdoor activities.
 There’s everything from burgers to pizzas to salads as well as a nice selection of pork and beef Korean barbecue.
 The Creekers Bistro also has a pet-friendly patio for all your hiking buddies.

 20 White Ave., 403-949-3361, creekersbistro.ca

 You’d be wise to make reservations at this rustic Italian restaurant if you’re hoping to eat here on the weekend.
 This popular spot has a range of tasty Italian dishes, including pastas, pizzas and antipasti.
 The interior is beautiful and decorated to have a comfortable, homey feel – there are tables in different rooms throughout the space and picnic-style, wooden benches.
 If you can, try to have lunch or dinner on the Italian Farmhouse’s sunny patio.

 20 Balsam Ave., 403-949-2750, theitalianfarmhouse.ca

-This saloon has been open since 1979 and recently added a new patio to the property.
+This saloon has been open since 1979 and has a patio on the property.
 Part cowboy watering hole, part sports bar, the food and vibe here are relaxed and ideal for happy hour (4 p.m. to 6 p.m., Monday to Friday).
-Your best bet for a nosh is the weekly burger special which always errs on the inventive side, and the “Cowboy” Yorkies and baked brie with chutney are also worth a try.
+Your best bet is the weekly burger special which always errs on the inventive side, and the “Cowboy” Yorkies are also worth a try.

 7 Balsam Ave., 403-949-3946, powderhornsaloon.ca